Bruno (footballer, born 1970)

-Bruno Alexandre Vaza Ferreira, known as Bruno (born 12 October 1970) is a former Portuguese football player, most notably with Braga.
+Bruno Alexandre da Vaza Ferreira, known as Bruno (born 12 October 1970) is a Portuguese former professional footballer who played as a midfielder, spending most of his career with Braga.

-Club career
+Career

-He made his professional debut in the Primeira Liga for Torreense on 18 August 1991 as a starter and scored his team's only goal in a 1–1 draw against Paços de Ferreira.
+Bruno made his professional debut in the Primeira Liga for Torreense on 18 August 1991 as a starter and scored his team's only goal in a 1–1 draw against Paços de Ferreira.
 Over his career, he played 172 games on the top level of Portuguese club football.